-How will classes be offered in the fall semester?
+How will classes be offered in the fall and spring semesters?

-Unless directed otherwise by the state or county, Mines will have students back on campus and in classrooms and labs on August 24.
-At this point, we expect the majority of class sections to have in-person instruction, along with some hybrid and fully remote and online options.
-Academic departments and campus leaders are also adjusting class times, classroom and lab occupancy practices and preparing to offer mixed modes of instructional delivery to support different types of classes this fall.
-Additionally, Mines is preparing to ensure that all in-person instruction is recorded for students choosing or requiring remote options.
+Unless directed otherwise by the state or county, the majority of class sections in the spring will have in-person instruction, along with some hybrid and fully remote and online options.
+Academic departments and campus leaders are also adjusting class times, classroom and lab occupancy practices and preparing to offer mixed modes of instructional delivery to support different types of classes this academic year.
+Additionally, all in-person instruction will be recorded for students requiring remote options.

 How is Mines going to deliver lab and design classes?

 Research, design and labs are important components of the Mines experience.
-As we prepare to resume classroom instruction on campus, the Return to Mines Task Force and other teams are preparing our facilities so we can deliver face-to-face lab, design and other classes while adhering to government and public health guidelines.
+The Return to Mines Task Force and other teams prepared our facilities so we could deliver face-to-face lab, design and other classes while adhering to government and public health guidelines.

-Yes, students wishing to only complete classes remotely and/or online may do so.
+Yes, students wishing to only complete non-lab classes remotely and/or online may do so.